PO Box 9021, Wilmington, DE 19809, USA

 Called the Harbor Porpoise, or Herring Hog, by Rhoads in 1903.
 The species was described by Linnaeus in 1758.

-Reference for the above mammal lists is the book: "Mammals of North America" by Roland W. Kays & Don E. Wilson, published by Princeton Univ Press, 2002.
+Reference for the above mammal lists includes the book: "Mammals of North America" by Roland W. Kays & Don E. Wilson, published by Princeton Univ Press, 2002.

 To Top of Page